 (Updated: June 2007) Contact the Traffic Engineering Services Unit, 503-986-3573.

 A history of Oregon State cooperation with Oregon cities and counties to share installation, maintenance, and operating costs for traffic signals and roadway illumination at intersections or interchanges between state highways and city streets or county roads.
 Contact the Traffic Standards and Asset Management Unit, 503-986-3584.

 A full description of all Oregon State and Federal Hwys. and Routes within Oregon.
 Contact the Traffic Engineering Services Unit, 503-986-3608.

-Additional signal related information and publications may be found at the following discipline page:
+Additional general information and publications may be found at the following discipline pages: